-In summary, one can use the bound (70) on nonlinear spectral gaps to provide a "cutting rule" that governs an iterative partitioning procedure in which each inductive step is either geometric (a ball and its complement) or a less explicit existential step that follows from spectral information which is deduced from a contrapositive assumption of (rough, average) embeddability.
-This structural information is used in [?] to design a new data structure for approximate nearest neighbor search in arbitrary norms (see the article of Andoni, Indyk and Razenshteyn in the present volume for an extensive account of approximate nearest neighbor search).
+In summary, one can use the bound (71) on nonlinear spectral gaps to provide a "cutting rule" that governs an iterative partitioning procedure in which each inductive step is either geometric (a ball and its complement) or a less explicit existential step that follows from spectral information which is deduced from a contrapositive assumption of (rough, average) embeddability.
+This structural information is used in Andoni, Naor, Nikolov, Razenshteyn, and Waingarten [ibid.] to design a new data structure for approximate nearest neighbor search in arbitrary norms (see the article of Andoni, Indyk and Razenshteyn in the present volume for an extensive account of approximate nearest neighbor search).
 Although this yields important (and arguably unexpected) progress on an algorithmic question of central importance, the non-explicitness and potential high complexity of the spectral partitioning step raises issues of efficiency that are not yet fully resolved.
-Specifically, the most general data structure that is designed in [?] is efficient only in the so-called "cell probe model," but not in the full polynomial-time sense; we refer to [?] for an explanation of these complexity-theoretic issues and their significance, because they are beyond the scope of the present article.
+Specifically, the most general data structure that is designed in Andoni, Naor, Nikolov, Razenshteyn, and Waingarten [ibid.] is efficient only in the so-called "cell probe model," but not in the full polynomial-time sense; we refer to Andoni, Naor, Nikolov, Razenshteyn, and Waingarten [ibid.] for an explanation of these complexitytheoretic issues and their significance, because they are beyond the scope of the present article.